lucoweb/chaplin/README.md

 $ gulp
 ```

+*Please note:*
+- The theme was already compiled to speed up screening.
-*Please note:* the ```gulp``` command keeps running, so you don't need to re-run it.
+- The ```gulp``` command keeps running, so you don't need to re-run it.
 Simply make changes to SCSS files and refresh your browser.